It's a New Day in Public Health.

 If you are concerned about the radiation risk to you and your family in your home, the first thing to do is perform a radon test.
 Radon is the primary cause of lung cancer among non-smokers and is the second leading cause of lung cancer after smoking.
-Radon at the average indoor level of 1.3 pCi/l constitutes the single largest source of radiation exposure for the average American.
+Radon at the average indoor level of 1.3 pCi/L constitutes the single largest source of radiation exposure for the average American.
 Radon comes from the radioactive breakdown of naturally occurring radium found in most Florida soils, and in most earthen material used in the building process.
 In the vast majority of buildings with radon problems, the largest source of radon is soil gas entering the building through small openings in the foundation.
-Since any building has a limited volume of air, indoor radon concentrations can be many times that of outdoor air, about 0.4 pCi/l.
-Radon testing can be a simple first step for determining if there is any chance that the granite in your home could be a significant radiation risk.
+Since any building has a limited volume of air, indoor radon concentrations can be many times that of outdoor air, about 0.4 pCi/L. Radon testing can be a simple first step for determining if there is any chance that the granite in your home could be a significant radiation risk.
 If you perform a radon test and the radon level is low, then the likelihood of there being a significant amount of radiation emanation from your countertops is extremely low.
 To test for radon, you can use radon test kits from your local home improvement store or internet retailers, or you may contact a State of Florida certified measurement business.
 If you use a home test kit, only use a kit listed with either the National Radon Proficiency Program or the National Radon Safety Board.
-Follow the testing procedures in the US EPA's "A Citizen's Guide to Radon" and mitigate for elevated radon if appropriate.
+Follow the testing procedures in the U.S. Environmental Protection Agency's "A Citizen's Guide to Radon" and mitigate for elevated radon if appropriate.
 There have been thousands of radon mitigations in Florida.
 Never has a Florida radon mitigation required that a granite counter top be removed to protect the home occupants.

 If you still wish to have your granite counter tops evaluated for their potential for radiation exposure, please be aware there are no state or federal standards for analysis or the professionals performing the service.
 Evaluating the gamma radiation and radon emanations from the granite are two separate steps that may require different specialists with slightly different knowledge sets and experience.
 Should the professional make a determination of your risk from radon, provide radon in air measurement services, make recommendations on strategies to reduce radon levels, they must be certified by this office.